Hacienda Luisita: Presidency of Corazón Aquino (1986–1992)

-Present period (1992-onwards)
+Completion of agrarian land distribution (1992-2019)

 On 1 September 1995, 3,290 hectares of the hacienda were reclassified from agricultural to commercial, industrial, and residential land.
 This was passed by the Provincial Board of Tarlac, the governor of which was Margarita "Tingting" Cojuangco, wife of José Cojuangco Jr., brother of Cory Aquino.
 The Department of Agrarian Reform (DAR) approved the conversion of 500 hectares in 1996.

 In 2003, hacienda workers filed a petition to have the SDO agreement revoked and in 2005, the DAR cancelled the stock distribution agreement.
 It was cited that the SDO had failed to improve the lives of the more than 5,000 farmer beneficiaries.
 HLI appealed this decision, but in May 2006, the Presidential Agrarian Reform Council rejected with finality the motion of HLI to reconsider the revocation of the stock distribution agreement.
 However, the Supreme Court issued a temporary restraining order, stopping the Presidential Agrarian Reform Council from parceling out the land to the workers.

+During the presidency of Noynoy Aquino, he prioritizes a long-tern plan to finally complete the Comprehensive Agrarian Reform Program (CARP), which include the land distribution of Hacienda Luisita to local farmers.
+The Agrarian Reform Community Connectivity and Economic Support Services (ARCCESS) project was created by the Office of the President to contribute to the overall goal of rural poverty reduction especially in agrarian reform areas.
+Agrarian Production Credit Program (APCP) was also established to provide credit support for crop production to newly organized and existing agrarian reform beneficiaries’ organizations (ARBOs) and farmers’ organizations not qualified to avail themselves of loans under the regular credit windows of banks.
+President Aquino also launched the legal case monitoring system (LCMS), a web-based legal system for recording and monitoring various kinds of agrarian cases at the provincial, regional and central offices of the DAR to ensure faster resolution and close monitoring of agrarian-related cases.
+He also enacted Executive Order No. 26, Series of 2011, to mandate the Department of Agriculture-Department of Environment and Natural Resources-Department of Agrarian Reform Convergence Initiative to develop a National Greening Program in cooperation with other government agencies, benefiting the farmers across the country, including those from Hacienda Luisita.